DieracDelta/flake_generator/README.md

 # Dependencies #

-I'm using the `hnix` parser to generate nix expressions, and the `skim` fuzzy finder for the cli.
+I'm using the `rnix` parser to generate nix expressions, and the `skim` fuzzy finder for the cli.

 # Roadmap #